 Traditionally, Chinese people prefer to have a son over a daughter.
-Some of those who do not have a son, would even worship and pray to a god for it.[34]
+Some of those who do not have a son would even worship and pray to a god for one.[34]
 It is said that Confucius' father had many daughters, but he desired to have a son, and he finally got Confucius at his old age after he prayed at a hill.
 In memory of the hill, he gave Confucius a name "hill" (Qiu 丘).
 Confucius is originally called KongQiu 孔丘 rather than KongZi 孔子 in Chinese.

 Such tradition is still popular in China's countryside today.
-Many Chinese families would not stop bearing the child until a boy was born.
-The son-preference tradition leads to numerous female babies to be killed or sent to orphan organizations.
-Although the Chinese government has banned sex-selective abortion in recent years, the Chinese sex ratio still keeps in a high rank in the world.
+Many Chinese families would not stop bearing children until a boy was born.
+The son-preference tradition leads to numerous female babies being killed or sent to orphan organizations.
+Although the Chinese government has banned sex-selective abortion in recent years, the Chinese male to female sex ratio still keeps a high rank in the world.

-Many scholars begin to notice that the son-preference has played an important economic and social roles in asia.
-For example, in China and South Korea, the ancestor worship need to have male offspring to ensure the welfare of the departed souls; they believe that, without sons, grandsons and great-grandsons, one’s afterlife is insecure and at stake.
+Many scholars begin to notice that the son-preference has played an important economic and social role in Asia.
+For example, in China and South Korea, ancestor worship requires a male offspring to ensure the welfare of the departed souls.
+They believe that without sons, grandsons and great-grandsons, one’s afterlife is insecure and at stake.
 In India, male descendants are central for ensuring one’s prestige during one’s lifetime and after death.[35]
 Besides, son-preference is related to the ethnic overpopulation.
+Mainland China has the world’s most imbalanced sex ratio at birth and the traditional preference for boys has resulted in 115 boys born for every 100 girls from 1994.

-In such a culture, "son" is more important than the delicious food and sexual love in daily life.
-Killing their boys is more than killing their life.
+In such a culture, "son" is more important than delicious food and sexual love in daily life.
+The death of their boys is more than loss of life—it is to destroy their family line.
 For example, in the Tian Mingjian (田明建) incident in 1994,[36] he became mad after he knew his son was forcibly aborted.
-The political leader, Deng XiaoPing (邓小平), proudly called himself "the son of the people" before he died regardless the people accepted it not.
+The political leader, Deng XiaoPing (邓小), proudly called himself "the son of the people" before he died; regardless, the people did not accepted him.

 Chinese people care more about sonship than godship.
-In these areas, the salvation of the Son of God has already been converted as a weapon against Christ.
+In this area, the concept of salvation of the Son of God has already been converted as a weapon against Christ.
 To study the mechanism of the sonship preference and its relationship with the pre-China documents is not only significant in academics but also relevant and meaningful to Chinese life.

-Missiological significance in sonship study.
+Missiological significance in sonship study

-To begin to study the sonship in pre-China documents is a piece of significant progress in China.
+To begin to study the concept of sonship in pre-China documents is a piece of significant progress in China.
 From a missiological viewpoint, it is a sign of harvest time.
-However, it is a misfortune that all such researches are limited within a circle of secular atheism scholars—many of them are Chinese communist political members—they desire to be "the son of the people" -- Christian scholars are still blind and blank in this area.
+However, it is a misfortune that all such researches are limited within a circle of secular atheistic scholars—many of whom are Chinese communist political members.
+They desire to be "the son of the people," while Christian scholars are still blind and blank in this area.

 Apostle John already had reiterated that "this is the testimony: God has given us eternal life, and this life is in his Son.
-He who has the Son has life; he who does not have the Son of God does not have life."
-(1John 5:11-12) From this verse, it can be seen how important the "son" is in Christianity.
+He who has the Son has life; he who does not have the Son of God does not have life" (1John 5:11-12).
+From this verse, it can be seen how important the concept of "son" is in Christianity.